 - Counseling clients and litigating cases involving partnerships, membership and shareholder disputes.

 - Representing companies and employees in connection with non-compete agreements and other employment matters.

 - Prosecuting and defending businesses and individuals in complex commercial litigation matters.

 - Representing debtors, creditors, creditor committees and trustees in bankruptcy matters, including workouts, creditors’ rights and adversary proceedings across the nation.

-Frank serves on the executive board of the Virginia Bar Association’s Young Lawyer’s Division and chairs its Moot Court Committee.
-Additionally, he sits on the Committee on Federal Judgeships – Western District of Virginia as well as the Historic Richmond Foundation’s junior board.
+Frank serves as chair of the Virginia Bar Association’s Young Lawyers Division and is a member of the VBA Committee on Federal Judgeships – Western District of Virginia.

 Frank’s recent representative matters include: